kushagrakalra/docs/README.md

 ### Usage

-* Each section is a different collection, this helps organise your content.
+* Each section is a different collection, this helps organize your content.
 * Set the order of the collections with the position field in collection configuration in `_config.yml`.
 * Set the order of the documents inside a collection by setting the position in front matter.